 Via the smartphone app, employees can report workplace hazard information by sending photos and videos to their managers in real-time, from anywhere.
 Reports are instantly uploaded to the SHEQSY dashboard, along with the employees’ GPS location, job details, pre-start form answers, checklist responses and date and time stamps.

-From SHEQSY’s user-friendly dashboard, organisations can effortlessly visualise, monitor, manage, and report on lone worker activities in real-time, and duress alerts can be sent directly to managers via SMS and email or to SHEQSY’s A1-graded 24/7 monitoring centre.
+From SHEQSY’s user-friendly dashboard, organizations can effortlessly visualize, monitor, manage, and report on lone worker activities in real-time, and duress alerts can be sent directly to managers via SMS and email or to SHEQSY’s A1-graded 24/7 monitoring centre.

 Learn More About SHEQSY